 “Whoever repents after his transgression and corrects himself, then Allah shall relent towards him.
 Surely, Allah is Most-Forgiving, Very-Merciful.”
 (Surah Al-Maidah 5:39)

-Forgive ourselves for hurting someone especially the one you love:
+Forgive ourselves for hurting someone, especially the one we love:

 - Forgiveness offers an exercise for mastering a complex emotion

 - Forgiveness can help in self-forgiveness, both inside and out

 - Forgiveness vivid imagining of how forgiveness would feel

 - Forgiveness is the best to right any outstanding wrongs

 - Forgiveness helps the situation and ignoring a problem

 - Forgiveness comfortable to believe in anything wrong

 - Forgiveness apologize to anyone you may have hurt